Graviton mass generation in in-spiraling DNS: The Higgs mechanism in DNS

 which is scale-invariant.
 The transformed action then reads

-\emph{The mass of gravitational scalar field} --- The solutions of external scalar fields $\varphi_B^i$ for each component have mass dimensions \cite{Salgado:1998sg}.
+The solutions of external scalar fields $\varphi_{i,j}$ for each component have mass dimensions \cite{1998PhRvD..58l4003S}.
 In the process of conformal transformation, the solution with mass dimension involves a dimensional constant $\mu$, which appears in the transformed scalar potential $V(\phi^*)$,

-The Planck scale constant $\mu = \sqrt{1/8\pi G_{\it eff}}$ appears to be related to the scalar charges of two scalarized NSs by the effective gravitational constant $G_{\it eff}$ \cite{Damour:1992we}.
-It is the appearance of the mass-dimensional constant $\mu$ that contributes to a process of spontaneous breaking of symmetry, which allows us to apply the similar recipe to the Higgs mechanism in the standard model.
+The Planck scale constant $\mu = \sqrt{1/8\pi G_{\it eff}}$ appears to be related to the scalar charges of two scalarized NSs by the effective gravitational constant $G_{\it eff}$ \cite{1992CQGra...9.2093D}.
+It is the appearance of the mass-dimensional constant $\mu$ that contributes to a process of spontaneous breaking of symmetry, which allows us here to apply the similar recipe to the Higgs mechanism in the standard model.

-Actual NSs observed in DNS binaries, with important deviations from general relativity in strong-field regime, would develop strong scalar charges in the absence of an external scalar field for enough negative values of $\alpha$, i.e. $\alpha < 0$ \cite{Damour:1993hw, Damour:1996ke, Palenzuela:2013hsa}.
+Actual NSs observed in DNS binaries, with important deviations from general relativity in strong-field regime, would develop strong scalar charges in the absence of an external scalar field for enough negative values of $\alpha$, i.e. $\alpha < 0$ \cite{1993PhRvL..70.2220D, 1996PhRvD..54.1474D, 2014PhRvD..89d4024P}.
 The self-coupling constant $\lambda$ is of the order of unity, i.e. $\lambda > 0$.
-By considering that the interplay between $\varphi^i_B$ is long-range force, the behavior of the gravitational scalar field $\phi^*$ near spatial infinity endows it with a vacuum expectation value (VEV)
+By considering that the interplay between $\varphi_{i,j}$ is long-range force, the behavior of the gravitational background scalar field $\phi^*$ near spatial infinity endows it with a vacuum expectation value (VEV) $v_{\phi^*}$,